jxarco/lexgui.js/documentation.md

 ### Dropdown

 Drop-down list widget.
-It works as a HTML Select element, but it can also have media options.
+It works as a HTML Select element, but it can also has media options.
 Call `Panel.addDropdown(name, values, value, callback, options)` function to add the widget to your instanced Panel.

 * `name (String)`: Name of the widget.
 * `values (Array)`: Array of the values of the list.
 The values can be [strings](#string-values) or [media](#media-values) (images or GIFs).
 For the media, the entries of the array must be an object containing a `value` and `src` fields.